jcdevguru/quick-js-compare/README.md

 String values for the `compare` option behave as shorthand helpers for a style of comparison.
 Their function is described by their equivalent representations in the previously described option object.

 * `Exact`: (default) compare for identical type, value, and structure.
 Values considered matching if they can be used interchangeably.

   * `compareScalar`: `"strict"`
   * `compareObject`: `"strict"`
   * `compareMap`: `"strict"`
   * `compareArray`: `"strict"`
   * `compareSet`: `"strict"`

-* `Equivalent`: compare for functional equivalence.
+* `Equivalent`: compare for matching content and order.
 Objects will match with objects or with maps if their keys and values match and are in the same orders.
-Arrays will match other arrays if values match and are in same order.
-Sets will match each other if they contain the same values.
-Arrays will match with sets if they contain the same values.
+Arrays will match other arrays if their values match and are in same order.
+Sets will match other sets or arrays if they contain the same values.

   * `compareScalar`: `"strict"`
   * `compareObject`: `"keyValueOrder"`
   * `compareMap`: `"keyValueOrder"`
   * `compareArray`: `"valueOrder"`
   * `compareSet`: `"valuesOnly"`

-* `General`: compare for general equivalence.
+* `General`: compare for matching content.
 Scalars will match if they are abstractly equivalent, i.e., if the abstract equality operator `==` evaluates to `true`.
-Objects will match if their key/value pairs match identically by key and value, regardless of order.
-Arrays will match other arrays and sets if they contain the same values, regardless order.
+Objects will match objects or maps if their key/value pairs match identically by key and value, regardless of order.
+Arrays will match other arrays and sets if they contain the same values.

   * `compareScalar`: `"abstract"`
   * `compareObject`: `"keyValue"`
   * `compareMap`: `"keyValue"`
   * `compareArray`: `"valuesOnly"`
   * `compareSet`: `"valuesOnly"`

 * `Structure`: compare for identical form, not content.
 Scalars will always be considered matching one another.
 Objects will match objects or maps if they have the same keys, regardless of their order.
-Arrays and sets will match if they have the same size.
+Arrays and sets will match if they have the same size, regardless of content or types of elements.

   * `compareScalar`: `"alwaysSame"`
   * `compareObject`: `"keysOnly"`
   * `compareMap`: `"keysOnly"`